eslint/eslint/docs/developer-guide/development-environment.md

 npm test
 ```

-The testing takes a few seconds to complete.
+The testing takes a few minutes to complete.
 If any tests fail, that likely means one or more parts of the environment setup didn't complete correctly.
 The upstream tests always pass.

 ## Build Scripts